HamnaNimra/Group17SYSC3110/README.txt

 */

 How To Play:
+To start the game simply run the PlantsVsZombiesExecutable.jar from the GROUP17SYSC3310 folder.

 The game consists of two types of plants, the sunflower and the peashooter.
 The objective is to fend off hordes of zombies using your plants.

 The SunFlower: